My Take on the Stated Payload Capability

 Using the CGEM II for Visual Astronomy & Planetary Imaging

-The CGEM II is an excellent performer for visual astronomy as well as planetary imaging.
-It can not only withstand a reasonable amount of weight, but it can also track quite well at low powers.
-The hand controller, the Nexstar+, is much improved compared to the Sky-Watcher and Orion alternatives because of its easy-to-understand and use interface, built-in polar alignment features, and its internal clock.
+The CGEM II is an excellent performer for visual astronomy as well as planetary imaging, which has similarly lax tolerances for tracking quality.
+I’ve observed that the CGEM II mount can not only withstand a reasonable amount of weight, but it can also track quite well at low powers.

-Along with these quality features, the hand control lights up at night, has nine slew rates for the mount, and has over 40,000 targets in its database to ensure you never run out of targets to find.
+The hand controller, the Nexstar+, is also much better compared to the Sky-Watcher alternatives I’ve tried because of its easy-to-understand user interface, built-in polar alignment features, and its internal clock.
+Along with these quality features, I also like that the hand control lights up at night, has nine slew rates for the mount, and has over 40,000 targets in its database to ensure I never run out of targets to find.

-What this means for visual use, as well as planetary imaging, which has similarly lax tolerances for tracking quality, is that you will have almost no troubles, apart from the heavy mount and tripod.
-You can polar align easily with built-in All-Star Polar Align software to boot, which requires no craning your neck to view through the polar scope and no laptop to take with you, though we’d still recommend using a polar scope if possible.
+What this means for visual use, as well as planetary imaging, is that I had almost no troubles, apart from the heavy mount and tripod.
+I could polar align easily with built-in All-Star Polar Align software to boot, which requires no craning my neck to view through the polar scope and no laptop to take with me.
+However, I’d still recommend using a polar scope if possible.

 Using the CGEM II for Deep-Sky Astrophotography

 You can use the hand controller of the CGEM to operate it for astrophotography, but as with any astrophotography setup, you’re going to be controlling your camera and guiding with a PC anyways, so connecting it to a PC via the hand controller’s PC Direct Mode and a MicroUSB controller is a good idea.
-After polar aligning with a polar scope or PoleMaster, you can bypass the entire GoTo alignment procedure by simply plate-solving your way to a target and then shooting with a program like NINA or Sequence Generator Pro.

-Any guide camera that can connect to an ST4 port and be controlled by software like PHD2 can be used to autoguide the CGEM II.
-The CGEM II’s servo motors, ST4-only autoguiding, and the periodic error in its gears combine to make for slower response times when your autoguider attempts to correct tracking issues.
-As such, it can be difficult for it to carry telescopes longer than 1000–1200 mm in focal length with any reasonable accuracy and a long exposure time.
+As such, I experienced it to be difficult for the mount to carry telescopes longer than 1000–1200 mm in focal length with any reasonable accuracy and a long exposure time.
 Even with an 800mm or lesser focal length, I do not recommend using more than 2 or 3-minute exposures with the CGEM.
 Yes, even with these problems, you can produce some excellent images with this mount if you persevere and are willing to throw out some images, but there are definitely major issues to overcome if you are serious about imaging with this mount.

 Should I buy a Used Celestron CGEM II or CGEM?

 Older CGEM mounts may have slightly lower quality tracking and guiding than the newer CGEM II, but are otherwise the same, apart from the dovetail saddle.
 The original CGEM only fits Losmandy D-style and Celestron CGE-style dovetail plates.
 However, you may or may not even be using Vixen-style plates anyway, and an aftermarket saddle from ADM can be installed.
-Older units also may have a hand controller that is missing, dead, or requires a serial port adapter to plug into a PC; replacing it with a new unit is fairly straightforward and economical.
-The tripod is the same as the Advanced VX, CG-5, and many others, which also makes replacing it easy, along with the counterweights.
-Missing knobs or a missing counterweight shaft are also fairly easy to find spares of.

 Alternative Recommendations